Justin322322/roofcal/README.md

 3. Check your email for the verification code
 4. Verify your email
 5. You'll be logged in as a CLIENT
+6. Access the tutorial guide from the dashboard sidebar for comprehensive guidance
+7. Dark mode is enabled by default and can be toggled from any page

 ### Promoting to Admin